superjump22/dontstarve-server-docker/README.md

 ## Prerequisites

 - A `64`-bit system with a `docker` environment installed
 - You are sufficiently familiar with `docker`
 - You are sufficiently familiar with deploying Don't Starve Together dedicated servers in non-`docker` environments

 ## Description

 - This image is based on the official `SteamCMD` image and installs the latest version of the Don't Starve Together dedicated server program in it, and uses the `64`-bit program as the container entry point
--  The container's default user is `steam`
 - In the container, the game directory is `/home/steam/dst/game`
 - In the container, the save directory is `/home/steam/dst/save`
 - In the container, the `V1` mod directory is `/home/steam/dst/game/mods`
 - In the container, the `V2` mods (or `UGC` mods) directory is `/home/steam/dst/ugc_mods`
+- Outside of the container, the persistent storage of save files and mods is defined by you.
+You just need to mount them into the corresponding directories inside the container when running.

 ## Examples